 Why is it a premium buzz today?

-Big Data allows organizations to use analytics and find out who their most valuable customers are.
+Big Data is helping businesses to use analytics and find out who their most valuable customers are.
 It is helping them to create new experiences, services as well as products.
-Also industries are trying to make the most out of the Big Data and are using it to understand consumer behaviors and business patterns along with the actionable insights.
+Also, industries are trying to make the most out of Big Data and are using it to understand consumer behaviors and business patterns along with actionable insights.
 It goes a step further and eliminates data silos, thereby creating a thriving business model with less financial risk.

-Online giants like Google and Facebook have already positioned themselves as data-first operations, while e-commerce biggies like Amazon vouch for the use of Big Data for increasing efficiency of their operations.
-Other top companies like StarBucks and T-Mobile have also strategized their businesses using Big Data.
+Online giants like Google and Facebook have already positioned themselves as data-first operations, while e-commerce biggies like Amazon vouch for the use of Big Data for increasing the efficiency of their operations.
+Other top companies like Starbucks and T-Mobile have also strategized their businesses using Big Data.